TURTLE: A C library for an optimistic stepping through a topography: Introduction

-Optimising the Geant4 navigation for volumes bounded by a tessellated surface, or by 3D meshes, is a problem that has been previously investigated, e.g. for medical physics applications.
+Optimising the MC navigation for volumes bounded by a tessellated surface, or by 3D meshes, is a problem that has been previously investigated, e.g.~in Geant4 for medical physics applications.
 In particular, it was pointed out by \citet{Poole:2012} that for physics limited navigation, a polyhedral meshing of a volume interior can be more efficient than tessellating its bounding surface.
 Dividing the interior of a volume in virtual sub-volumes naturally provides fast underestimates of the distance to the next boundary.
-Unfortunately, this study was done before \texttt{Geant4.9.6} release, such that no BVH optimisation was applied to the tessellated surfaces used for the comparison.
-BVH (\ics{SmartVoxels}) were however used for the polyhedral mesh, which makes the comparison unfair.
-Nevertheless, the point raised by Poole et~al. is relevant.
-The performances of a geometry optimisation depend on the physics case, e.g. on the nature of the propagating particle, on its energy, $\ldots$
+Unfortunately, this study was done at a time where BVH optimisation was not implemented for tessellated surfaces (\ics{G4TessellatedSolid}).
+BVH acceleration (\ics{SmartVoxels}) was however used for the polyhedral mesh.
+In recent versions of Geant4 (e.g.~10.5) the VecGeom library~\cite{VecGeom:site} can be used to speed up tessellated geometries by using a SIMD optimized BVH, see e.g.~\citet{VecGeom:proceeding}).
+Therefore, the conclusion of \citet{Poole:2012} could be different today.

 For regular DEM grids, the memory overhead due to the geometry modelling can be kept down to zero.
 The geometry can be fully computed on the fly from the initial elevation data.
-In Geant4, for a polyhedral mesh, this could be done with a \ics{G4VPVParameterisation}.
-For a tessellated surface, a dedicated \ics{G4VFacet} should be implemented, using a face parametrisation as well.
-The current implementation (Geant4.10.5), using static \ics{G4TriangularFacet}, requires 384 bytes per node.
-This makes this structure impractical for large scale simulations.

-In the case of a regular polyhedral mesh, there exists a natural alternative to BVH trees, with zero memory cost: the nodes connectivity.
-In this case, the exit face from a polyhedron determines the next volume on the grid.
+In the case of a regular polyhedral mesh, there exists a natural alternative to BVH trees with zero memory cost: the nodes connectivity.
+In this case, the exit facet from a polyhedron determines the next volume on the grid.
 This allows to traverse the full grid in $\mathcal{O}(\sqrt{n})$ operations, $n$ being the number of nodes.
 In comparison, a BVH tree could in principle perform the same in $\mathcal{O}(\log(n))$ operations.
 Nevertheless, the former algorithm costs no extra memory when the grid is regular.
-In addition, it could be more efficient when the navigation is limited by the physics.
-This strategy is used in Geant4 with the \ics{G4VNestedParameterisation}.
-However this entity paves the space with identical parallelepipeds.
-Therefore it can not be used for a DEM in a straightforward way.
+It could be more efficient when the navigation is limited by the physics.